 Here are some printable instructions.

-- Create a design in Cricut Design Space or design Monogram in Monogram It app. (see blog post for detailed instructions)
+- Create a cut file design in Cricut Design Space or design a cut file Monogram in Monogram It app. (see blog post for detailed instructions)

-- Size design to fit glass and cut out of permanent vinyl leaving about an inch of space around the image.
+- Size design to fit glass.
+Place piece of vinyl on cutting mat and cut vinyl decal out of permanent vinyl leaving about an inch of space around the image.

-- Weed out the parts that you want etched and leave the vinyl on the surround.
+- You'll be using the negative space, so weed out the parts that you want etched and leave the vinyl on the surround.

-- Use transfer tape to transfer entire image and surrounding vinyl to cleaned glass.
+- Use a piece of transfer tape to transfer entire image and surrounding vinyl to cleaned glass surface.
 Press down with fingers to ensure good adhesion everywhere.

 - Remove transfer tape.
-Press down any bubbles especially ones that are close to the edges of the image or monogram.
-Apply blue painter's tape to edges if there are any slits or not enough edge to protect glass that you don't want etch on.
+Press down any air bubbles, especially ones that are close to the edges of the image or monogram.
+Apply blue painter's tape or masking tape to edges if there are any slits or not enough edge to protect glass that you don't want etch on.

 - In a well-ventilated area, shake Armour Etch to mix thoroughly.
 Use old paintbrush or wooden stick to apply etching cream so that the entire area of weeded out stencil is covered.

-- Let sit for 5 minutes then move the cream around some.
+- Let sit for 5 minutes and then for best results move the cream around some.
 Let sit another 5-10 minutes.

 - Rinse off etching cream with running water.

-- Remove vinyl stencil and wash again with soap and water.
+- Remove vinyl stencil and wash again with soap and water and dry with paper towel.

 See post for full detailed YouTube video and step by step pictures.